 Domestic helpers are permitted to remain in Hong Kong for not more than two weeks after their last working day if their contract is prematurely terminated or they are released before their 2-year employment visa expiry date.

 A common reason for domestic helpers to apply for a visitor visa is flight cancellations.
 If domestic helpers would like to extend their stay in Hong Kong, they must apply for a visitor visa at the Immigration before their current visa expires.
 The visitor visa fee is HK$230.
-The exact duration and approval of each visa are subject to Immigration’s final decision.
+The exact duration and approval of each visa extension is subject to the Immigration Department’s final decision.

-Be timely & keep in mind Immigration’s operating hours.
+Be timely and keep in mind Immigration’s operating hours

-If the visa expiry date of the domestic helper falls on a Sunday, she should go to Immigration to apply for the visitor visa on Saturday morning or Friday.
-If the domestic helper does not apply for a visitor visa before the current visa expiry day, she is considered as overstaying and may be subject to further investigation and prosecution.
+If the visa expiry date of the domestic helper falls on a Sunday, the helper should go to the Immigration Department to apply for the visitor visa on Saturday morning or Friday.
+If the domestic helper does not apply for a visitor visa before the current visa expiry day, they will be considered as overstaying and may be subject to further investigation and prosecution.